JessicaH123/ADS507_Team_5/README.md

 <ins>**Background**</ins>
 <br/>
 This pipeline is created to identify how different weather conditions impact vehicle collisions and uber rides in NYC during the 2016 calendar year.
+Three datasets were used from the open source Kaggle.com website (linked at the end of this document).
+The pipeline is built in VSCode using Python and SQL languages.
+In this project, the pipeline will be used to populate a AZURE SQL database.
+It has also been used to populate a local instance of a MySQL Workbench database.

 <br/><br/>
 <ins>**Purpose**</ins>